Higher Laminations and Affine Buildings: Laminations for the space

 In more invariant terms, for such a $\lambda_i$, conjugating $u$ by $t^{\lambda_i}$ will give us an element of $G(\cO)$.
 This more invariant argument works for groups other than $SL_m$.

 \end{proof}

 The motivation for this construction can be explained as follows.
 A configuration of $n$ principal flags is a configuration of $n$ points of $G/U^-$ up to a diagonal action of $G$.
 Here by convention $U^-$ is the group of unipotent lower triangular matrices.
-But on this space there is a right action by $T$ on each principal flag.
-On the space of positive configurations $\A_{G,S}{\R_{>0}}$, there is an action of $T(\R_{>0})^n$.
-This action can be thought of as changing the horocycle (for $SL_2$, this is exactly changing the horocycle at a cusp of the Riemann surface).
-Analogously, on $\A_{G,S}{\cK_{>0}}$ there is an action of $T(\cK_{>0})^n$, with one copy of $T(\cK_{>0})$ acting at each point.
+But on this space there is a right action by $T$ on each principal flag, as $T$ is in the normalizer of $U^-$.
+On the space of positive configurations $\A_{G,S}(\R_{>0})$, there is an action of $T(\R_{>0})^n$.
+This action can be thought of as changing the horocycle (for $SL_2$, this is exactly changing the horocycle at a cusp of a hyperbolic Riemann surface).
+Analogously, on $\A_{G,S}(\cK_{>0})$ there is an action of $T(\cK_{>0})^n$, with one copy of $T(\cK_{>0})$ acting at each point.
 Inside $T(\cK_{>0})$ we have the elements $t^{\lambda}$ for $\lambda \in \Lambda$, the coweight lattice.
-We will take the convention that the action of $\lambda$ will be by multiplication by $t^{-w_0(\lambda_i)}$ on the right, which takes the flag to the flag We will see that this action will become the action of $\Lambda^n$ on the space of positive configurations of $n$ points in the building.
+We will take the convention that the action of $\lambda_i$ will be by multiplication by $t^{-w_0(\lambda_i)}$ on the right, which takes the flag $F_i$ given by the vectors to the flag Denote the resulting flag $F_i \cdot \lambda_i$.
+We will see that this action is the action of $\Lambda^n$ on the space of positive configurations of $n$ points in the building.

 Thus although there is no sensible map from configurations in $G/U(\cK)$ to configurations in $G(\cK)/G(\cO)$, we can define a map up to some choice of lifts $v_{i1}, \dots, v_{im}$ and some choice of ``large enough'' coweights $\lambda_i$.
 Our strategy will then be to assign to $F_i$ the $\cO$-submodule of $\cK^m$ spanned by Our task then becomes defining a notion of ``large enough.''
-This can be thought of as a reverse procedure to the lifting from $G(\cK)/G(\cO)$ to $G/U(\cK)$ that we used to define the functions $f_{ijk}^t$.
+The whole construction of using a large enough coweight to associate to a point of the principal flag variety $G/U(\cK)$ a point of the affine Grassmanian $G(\cK)/G(\cO)$ can be thought of as a reverse procedure to the lifting from $G(\cK)/G(\cO)$ to $G/U(\cK)$ that we used to define the functions $f_{ijk}^t$.